MrJackdaw/datasciencecoursera/README.md

-# datasciencecoursera
+# datasciencecoursera - A Fledgling Data Scientist's Sandbox
-Data Scientist's Toolbox - Coursera
+Created to fulfill the course requirements for "Data Scientist's Toolbox"